henkelmax/simple-voice-chat-radio/readme.md

 A server-side Simple Voice Chat addon mod for Fabric adding a radio block capable of streaming mp3 radio streams.

+## Disclaimer

+This mod may not be able to play all mp3 streams.
+The mp3 stream must be playable by [JLayer](https://web.archive.org/web/20210108055829/http://www.javazoom.net/javalayer/javalayer.html).
+**Please don't report issues if the stream you are trying to play is not working.**

 ## Usage

 - Install this mod alongside [Simple Voice Chat](https://modrinth.com/plugin/simple-voice-chat) on your server